armendariz/terminal_recipes/baby_names.md

 ```$ rm baby_names_1880_2013.txt```

 To smush it back together and record what file each row came from, we need to talk about a command called 'grep.'
-The grep command is to search for a specific string.
+The grep command can search for a specific string.
 When you're searching across multiple files, it has the added benefit of telling you which file it found the string in.

 A simple use of this command would be: